colouring-cities/colouring-core/README.md

-# Colouring London
+# Colouring Cities Core Platform
 [![All Contributors](https://img.shields.io/badge/all_contributors-12-orange.svg?style=flat-square)](#contributors)
 ![Build status](https://github.com/colouring-london/colouring-london/workflows/Node.js%20CI/badge.svg)

-How many buildings are there in London?
+How many buildings are there in a city?
 What are their characteristics?
 Where are they located and how do they contribute to the city?
 How adaptable are they?
 How long will they last, and what are the environmental and socio-economic implications of demolition?

-[Colouring London](http://colouring.london/) is a web-based citizen social science project designed to help address these questions by crowdsourcing and visualising twelve categories of information on London’s buildings.
+Colouring Cities is a web-based citizen social science project designed to help address these questions by crowdsourcing and visualising twelve categories of information on London’s buildings.